8 Deep-Sky Targets for Galaxy Season

 Use a planetarium software like Stellarium to plan your projects.

+I hope that this article has assisted and/or inspired your own astrophotography endeavors.
+Each and every one of the galaxy photos took several hours to capture and process.
 As I learn new and better ways to produce high-quality images, I will update my collection of images taken during galaxy season.
-Clear skies!

 - Building a Telescope Rig to Photograph Galaxies (Video)